abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 ### What is a probabilistic operation on multiple systems?

 The probabilistic operation is applied on the probability vector and gives another probability vector as an ouput.
 There will be some uncertainty about the output.
 To describe this uncertainty about the output, we will associate some probability to each possible output state.
-Note that the stochastic matrices are mathematical representation of probabilistic operation and deterministic operations can be thought of as special case of probabilistic operation, where we know the output with cetainty.
+Note that the stochastic matrices are mathematical representation of probabilistic operation and deterministic operations can be thought of as special case of probabilistic operation, where we know the output is one of the possible classical states of the system.

 > For example if two bits $X_1$ and $X_2$ are not same, then half of the time set the value of $X_1$ to $X_2$ and another half of the time set the value of $X_2$ to $X_1$.